 In October 2022 with the support of the U.S. Economic Development Administration (EDA), the NADO Research Foundation (NADO RF) embarked on a five-year effort to build and nurture the Economic Development District Community of Practice (EDD CoP).
 Through the EDD CoP, NADO RF and its partners will provide tools, resources, and networking opportunities for EDD staff to strengthen organizational capacity and better guide regions towards becoming more competitive, resilient, and equitable.

 Economic Development Districts (EDDs) are multi-jurisdictional planning and economic development agencies federally designated by EDA.
-There are nearly 400 EDDs across the country that encourage economic development planning and project implementation in distressed urban, suburban, and rural regions.
+There are over 400 EDDs across the country that encourage economic development planning and project implementation in distressed urban, suburban, and rural regions.
 EDDs open the door for local communities to grant and loan funding opportunities, administrative and technical assistance, and access to data and technology resources.
+Last updated: May 2023

 The EDDs in Action Case Studies Series demonstrates the wide breadth of programs, projects, and initiatives EDDs support and implement to improve their regions, making them more resilient, prosperous, and better prepared for the future.
 Click here to access the ever-growing library of short case studies, written to inspire and show the possibilities for how EDDs can leverage federal and state funding to support a variety of initiatives across the regions they serve.